Straight Forward Equitation

 The Horse:

 Once we take the horse from the pasture and climb upon his back we are immediately compromising him.
-It is therefore our responsibility to ensure that we work to help him become supple, gymnastic and strong.
+It's our job then to do our best to help him become supple, gymnastic and strong.
 In doing so we enable him to carry out his task with ease and even joy.

 In order to train the horse his body and mind must be readily available to us.
 The nature of the horse as a prey animal means that he is susceptible to fear, flight and tension.
-For this reason we must first seek relaxation and muscle release through balance to gain the access and availability needed to gymnastically train him.
+For this reason, we must first seek relaxation and muscle release through balance and understanding to gain the access and availability needed to gymnastically train him.

 By doing so we ensure that his structure feels secure and therefore his mind can be relaxed and calm.
-As riders, or trainers, we may ask a great deal of the horse however, it is up to us to ensure we set him up for success.
+As riders and trainers, we may ask a great deal of the horse and so it is up to us to ensure we do our best to set him up for success.

 The Partnership: